rill

 • ToSlice: Collects all stream items into a slice.
 Example

-• First: Returns the first item or error encountered in the stream.
-Example
+• First: Returns the first item or error encountered in the stream and discards the rest Example

 • Reduce: Concurrently reduces the stream to a single value, using a user provided reducer function.
 Example

-• Any: Concurrently checks if at least one item in the stream satisfies a user provided condition.
+• All: Concurrently checks if all items in the stream satisfy a user provided condition.
 Example

 All blocking functions share a common behavior.
 In case of an early termination (before reaching the end of the input stream or in case of an error), such functions initiate background draining of the remaining items.
 This is done to prevent goroutine leaks by ensuring that all goroutines feeding the stream are allowed to complete.

 Rill is context-agnostic, meaning that it does not enforce any specific context usage.
 However, it's recommended to make user-defined pipeline stages context-aware.
-This is especially important for the initial stage, as it allows to stop feeding the pipeline with new items when the context is canceled.
+This is especially important for the initial stage, as it allows to stop feeding the pipeline with new items after the context cancellation.
+In practice the first stage is often naturally context-aware through Go's standard APIs for databases, HTTP clients, and other external sources.

 Try it